-I had an appointment with the surgeon in two weeks, but he had said that I could go and see my GP the following week to get the results if I wanted them sooner.
+My follow up appointment with the surgeon was in two weeks, but he had said that I could go and see my GP the following week to get the results if I wanted them sooner.
 He would be in the UK at a conference so couldn’t tell me himself.

 I knew as soon as I walked into my GP’s office that the results were not good.
 And then she asked where my husband was!
 Definitely not good.